Algarve Surf Guide- Everything You Need to Know

 TIP: If you can, rent your car from Lisbon, NOT Faro.
 It’s way more expensive to rent the exact same car out of Faro.

 We pretty quickly found out that Portugal is NOT the cheapest surf destination.
 Not even close.
 I think 10, or even 5 years ago it was much cheaper but not anymore, the word is out!
 You can snag a bed in a dorm for $25/night, and we’ve been staying in airbnbs for $40-$70/night, which split between 2 people isn’t that bad, but it’s not great.
+There are also some awesome surf camps in the Algarve for great prices.

 TIP: If you stay somewhere for a month you can get a monthly rate which will save you a lot of money.